What is high blood pressure?

 Several types of medicines are used to treat hypertension.
-It is frequently the case that over time a person with hypertension will need more than one type of medicine to control their blood pressure.
-A doctor prescribing medicines to reduce the blood pressure for the first time in a patient has two options: using only one medicine (monotherapy) or using two medicines (combination therapy).
+Over time a person with hypertension will often need more than one type of medicine to help control their blood pressure.
+A doctor prescribing medicines to reduce blood pressure for the first time in a patient has two options: using only one medicine (monotherapy) or using two medicines (combination therapy).
 Combination therapy can be in the same tablet or in different tablets.

-The numbers of included participants, and hence the number of events, were too small to draw any conclusion about the relative efficacy of monotherapy versus combination therapy as initial treatment for primary hypertension.
+The numbers of included participants, and hence the number of events, were too small to draw any conclusion about the relative efficacy of monotherapy versus combination therapy, as initial treatment for primary hypertension.
 There is a need for large clinical trials that address the review question and report clinically relevant endpoints.

 To determine if there are differences in clinical outcomes between monotherapy and combination therapy as initial treatment for primary hypertension.

-The Cochrane Hypertension Information Specialist searched the following databases for randomised controlled trials up to April 2019: the Cochrane Hypertension Specialised Register, the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE (from 2005), Embase (from 1974), the World Health Organization International Clinical Trials Registry Platform, and ClinicalTrials.gov.
+The Cochrane Hypertension Information Specialist searched the following databases for randomised controlled trials up to March 2021: the Cochrane Hypertension Specialised Register, the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE (from 1946), and Embase (from 1974).
+The World Health Organization International Clinical Trials Registry Platform and the US National Institutes of Health Ongoing Trials Register (ClinicalTrials.gov) were searched for ongoing trials.
+We also contacted authors of relevant papers regarding further published and unpublished work.
 We used no language restrictions.
 We also searched clinical studies repositories of pharmaceutical companies, reviews of combination drugs on the US Food and Drug Administration and European Medicines Agency websites, and lists of references in reviews and clinical practice guidelines.

-We included randomised, double-blind trials with at least 12 months' follow-up in adults with primary hypertension (systolic blood pressure/diastolic blood pressure 140/90 mmHg or higher, or 130/80 mmHg or higher if participants had diabetes), which compared combination of two first-line antihypertensive drugs with monotherapy as initial treatment.
+We included randomised, double-blind trials with at least 12 months' follow-up in adults with primary hypertension (systolic blood pressure/diastolic blood pressure 140/90 mmHg or higher, or 130/80 mmHg or higher if participants had diabetes), which compared a combination of two first-line antihypertensive drugs with monotherapy as initial treatment.
 Trials had to include at least 50 participants per group and report mortality, cardiovascular mortality, cardiovascular events, or serious adverse events.

-It is very uncertain whether combination therapy versus monotherapy reduces total mortality (RR 1.35, 95% CI 0.08 to 21.72), cardiovascular mortality (zero events reported), cardiovascular events (RR 0.98, 95% CI 0.22 to 4.41), serious adverse events (RR 0.77, 95% CI 0.31 to 1.92), or withdrawals due to adverse effects (RR 0.85, 95% CI 0.53 to 1.35); all outcomes had 568 participants, and the evidence was rated as of very low certainty due to serious imprecision and for using a subgroup that was not defined in advance.
+It is very uncertain whether combination therapy versus monotherapy reduces total mortality (RR 1.35, 95% CI 0.08 to 21.72), cardiovascular mortality (zero events reported), cardiovascular events (RR 0.98, 95% CI 0.22 to 4.41), serious adverse events (RR 0.77, 95% CI 0.31 to 1.92), or withdrawals due to adverse effects (RR 0.85, 95% CI 0.53 to 1.35); all outcomes had 568 participants, and we rated the evidence as of very low certainty due to serious imprecision and for using a subgroup that was not defined in advance.
 The confidence intervals were extremely wide for all important outcomes and included both appreciable harm and benefit.